Valve/valve.github.io/source/_posts/2013-07-13-existential-operator-in-coffeescript.markdown

 {%endcodeblock %}

 Key thing to take away here is that CoffeeScript first tests that callable function is defined and is a function.
-It does this using `typeof bla === 'function'`; The function is called only if it is defined.
+It does this using `typeof bla === 'function'`.
+The function is called only if it is defined.

-Safe function invocation can be chained as well with other function/property calls:
+Safe function invocation can be chained as well with other function or property calls:

 {% codeblock lang:coffeescript example from coffeescript.org %}
 lottery.drawWinner?().address?.zip